sakaki38/furima-36023/README.md

 ### association

-- belongs_to :item
+- belongs_to :user
-- has_one :buyer, :user
+- has_one : items